emilyriederer/website/content/post/sql-r-flow/index.md

 </div>

-A connection is formed (in this case to a fake database that lives only in my computer's RAM), the `diamonds` dataset from the `ggplot2` package is written to the database (once again, this is for example purposes only; a real database would, of course, have data), and [`dbGetQuery()`](https://dbi.r-dbi.org/reference/dbGetQuery.html) executes a querying on the resulting table.
+A connection is formed (in this case to a fake database that lives only in my computer's RAM), the `diamonds` dataset from the `ggplot2` package is written to the database (once again, this is for example purposes only; a real database would, of course, have data), and [`dbGetQuery()`](https://dbi.r-dbi.org/reference/dbGetQuery.html) executes a query on the resulting table.

 However, as queries get longer and more complex, this succinct solution becomes less attractive.
 Writing the query directly inside [`dbGetQuery()`](https://dbi.r-dbi.org/reference/dbGetQuery.html) blurs the line between "glue code" (rote connection and execution) and our more nuanced, problem-specific logic.
 This makes the latter harder to extract, share, and version.